mrhelgeklausen/Legacy-of-the-Hellriders/houserules.md

 - Spend Hit Dice, one at a time, to regain hit points (up to their maximum Hit Dice, which is equal to the character’s level).

 ### Long Rest
-When taking 8 hours downtime in a safe area  a character with at least 1 hit point can:
+When taking 8 hours downtime (6 hours of sleep)  a character with at least 1 hit point can:
 - Regain and use abilities that indicate they require a long rest.
 - Regain a number of spent Hit Dice equal to half the character’s total number of Hit Dice (minimum 1).